 Both conventional and organic avocados were affected by the recall.
 Stores in California, Arizona, Florida, New Hampshire, North Carolina, and Wisconsin all received the affected avocados.
 Every shipment from the facility in question dating back to January 2019 is subject to the recall, the company said.

 You have a right to expect the food you buy to be safe.
 When growers, packers, distributors, and sellers of food introduce contaminated food into the food supply, they can be held accountable for any injuries that result.
-Contact our California product defect lawyer at Mancini & Associates if you have been sickened by recalled food.
+Contact our California defective product lawyer at Mancini & Associates if you have been sickened by recalled food.

 Henry Avocado representatives say that stickers on the avocados in the recall read “Bravocado” with the exception of the organic avocados being recalled.
 Those fruits will bear the labels “Organic” and “California.”
 Store personnel, says the company, can assist consumers with identifying Henry Avocados with the bar codes present in sticker form on the fruit.
 The company asks consumers to please discard the avocados or return them to the place of purchase for a refund.